Just to recap, that earlier post covered three topics:

 At UVa, we look at each section of the SAT.
 We don't talk about totals too much.
 If someone asked me for the score of the applicant in front of me, I would say three, three digit numbers.
 I would not cite a total.
 This isn't how all admission offices work, so check with your other schools about practices if you are curious.

-Our application system super scores in the sense that it pulls the best score from each section if a student has taken a test multiple times.
+Our application system pulls the best score from each section if a student has taken a test multiple times.
 We do not create new totals.
-That's why our super scoring isn't exactly super scoring.
-Here are rough examples for both the SAT and ACT:
+That's why this isn't exactly super scoring.
+Here are rough examples (as in, I've made these up) for both the SAT and ACT:

 This is not exact.
 I have made edits.